nactio/nact/README.md

 > Note: Nact currently only able to work on Node 8 and above.

+### A note on regularity of commits
+Nact sees daily usage by the project maintainer.
+The project is extremely stable and has been around for a few years.
+As the project made the deliberate choice to minimise dependencies, particularly runtime dependencies, there is not a huge need for updates to the project, besides for the occasional introduction of new features.
+This means that it can be a few months since the last commit.
+This does not mean the project is dead, but rather that it is working as designed.

 ## How are you using Nact?
 We would love to hear how you're using Nact.
 If you'd like to send feedback (bad or good) please email Nick Cuthbert at  github@ncthbrt.com or join the [Discord](https://nact.io/en_uk/community).